 Baidu offers users the following products and services:

-- Search products: Baidu’s search products include the web search, image search, video search, web directory, news, Hao123.com, group buying directory and the Open Platform.
+- Search products: Baidu’s search products include the web search (engine), image search, video search, web directory, news, Hao123.com, group buying directory and the Open Platform

-- PC client software such as the Baidu web browser, the ToolBar and Media Player.
+- PC client software such as the Baidu web browser, the Baidu ToolBar and the Media Player

 What Does the Future Hold for Baidu Investors?